Reparations Going Mainstream Democrat, But They Still Won’t Work

 A reparations program would be difficult to implement honestly.
 Many people don’t know whether their ancestors were slaves or slave owners.
 The mainstream Democrats’ programs would take money from all taxpayers, not just whites.
-Why should other groups that have been aggrieved — such as Japanese-Americans who were interned during WWI — be punished?
+Why should other groups that have been aggrieved — such as Japanese-Americans who were interned during WWII— be punished?

 If black Americans are entitled to reparations, what about other racial and ethnic groups that have faced mistreatment in the past?
 Sen. Warren is also calling for reparations for Native Americans.